aurhat/TTF2Font/readme.txt

 -sN
 	Defines the point size of the font to use to N, which defaults to "56".

+-tN
+	Adds N pixels of white outline around each character (range: 0..5), defaults to "0".
+This outline has the same color as character and is blited to it, what increases thickness of generated characters.
+This works only if quality is set to "2".

 -pN
 	Adds N pixels of padding around each character, which defaults to "1".
 	This is useful if pixels "bleed" into the characters around it.
 The